 Program Host and Moderator: Ann McMullan, Project Director, CoSN Empowered Superintendents Program

 This edWebinar series is co-hosted by CoSN and edWeb.net

 With the increasing concerns about security among individuals, families, districts and legislators, and increased teacher and student reliance on internet accessibility, school cybersecurity is subject to more scrutiny and questions than ever.
 It is now more critical than ever that school districts know how to take appropriate actions to be sufficiently aggressive in getting ahead of cybersecurity threats and problems.

-During this edWebinar, superintendents Steve Bradshaw, Juan Cabrera, and Dr. Gary Lilly will share their perspectives and experiences in dealing with the multiple issues that contribute to the complexity of managing and assuring cybersecurity in a K-12 learning environment.
-They will examine the liability concerns when schools experience network security incidents and the impact those events can have on a district’s professional reputation and on teaching and learning.
-They will also review the legal requirements that school leaders need to know and how those rules change over time, and the impact of any kind of breach on student digital records.
+In this edWebinar, superintendents Steve Bradshaw, Juan Cabrera, and Dr. Gary Lilly share their perspectives and experiences in dealing with the multiple issues that contribute to the complexity of managing and assuring cybersecurity in a K-12 learning environment.
+They examine the liability concerns when schools experience network security incidents and the impact those events can have on a district’s professional reputation and on teaching and learning.
+They also review the legal requirements that school leaders need to know and how those rules change over time, and the impact of any kind of breach on student digital records.

-Each of the superintendents will share their own stories about how they have worked with their districts and other groups to map out plans for cybersecurity and the impact that a security breach can have.
+Each of the superintendents share their own stories about how they have worked with their districts and other groups to map out plans for cybersecurity and the impact that a security breach can have.
 This edWebinar is of special value for school superintendents, K-12 school and district leaders, and aspiring leaders.
 There will be time for questions at the end of the presentation.

 About the Presenters